Riden15/Computational-Intelligence/Lab 4/peer review/PeerReview1_Lab4.md

 really well, I will definitely use it in the future 😏.

 ## Code
+While reading the code, I just noticed a small typo that's also quite irrelevant but anyway, in the ``_game_reward`` method you write that the player is a `TicTacToe` class instead of a `QLearningRLPlayer`.

 Since you use the state in the form of a string as the dictionary key, it took me a while to understand the whole process between wanting to change the -1 to 2 of the board state in `_map_state_to_index` to the various reshapes in `_make_move`